 How to get free Wi-Fi

 Here are some of the most popular ways to snag a free Wi-Fi connection anywhere for browsing, streaming, or gaming.

 1. Find a place with a public Wi-Fi hotspot

-Some cities even offer free Wi-Fi spots throughout their old towns, plazas, or tourist attractions.
-You shouldn’t have a problem in New York, Barcelona or Paris.
+Some cities even offer free Wi-Fi coverage throughout their old towns, plazas, or tourist attractions.
+You shouldn’t have a problem in major metropolises like New York, Barcelona, or Paris.
 Just do your research before your next trip.
-Here are some ideas, where you can get free Wi-Fi:
+Here are some ideas on how to get Wi-Fi for free anywhere:

 - Public libraries offer free Wi-Fi hotspots for visitors, and some even have workspaces where you can comfortably sit with your laptop.

 - Trains and buses are often equipped with wireless networks, but they also like to impose bandwidth limits on individual users to make it fair for the rest of the passengers.
 As a result, they’re not great for heavy duty activities like streaming.

 - Your gym might have set up a free hotspot to let its members enjoy free internet while they’re working out.
 Many gyms also extend free Wi-Fi coverage to any cafes or common areas on their premises.

 - Local universities and colleges probably won’t top the list of Google search results for “free Wi-Fi near me without password” — the vast majority of these Wi-Fi hubs are password-protected.
 Academic institutions are wary of letting strangers into their networks for security reasons — but if you’re at your wits’ end and desperately need the internet, you can always ask one of the students or staff for guest access.

 2. Turn your phone into a Wi-Fi hotspot